 The Houston Outlaws are a monstrous team.
 Since the start of the season, they’ve taken down the Dallas Fuel.
 They’ve taken down the San Francisco Shock.
 And they’re set to run amuck in the playoffs.
 But despite Houston’s status as one of the best teams in the League, they may have received the worst possible Countdown Cup schedule.

 If there’s one word than can effectively describe the Outlaws’ unfortunate Countdown Cup schedule, it’s unfamiliarity.
 Across the course of the 2021 season, the Houston Outlaws have played a vast number of teams (some more than others).
 They’ve traded blows with rosters of all shapes and sizes.
 But somehow, they’ve never encountered the Los Angeles Gladiators or the Washington Justice.
 This inexperience could be a death sentence for Houston, especially after their lukewarm Summer Showdown run.
-The Washington Justice and the Los Angeles Gladiators are both incredibly dominant teams, despite repeated failures to reach Hawaii.
+The Washington Justice and the Los Angeles Gladiators are both incredibly dominant teams, despite repeatedly failing to reach Hawaii.
 They’ve proven time and time again that they can take games off of the best teams in the League.
 And the Houston Outlaws haven’t played them once.

 The Outlaws will be going into these matches blind.
 This is a damning disadvantage even without the Countdown Cup’s choice of hero bans, a factor which has already put them on the back foot.
 It’s entirely possible that the Outlaws lose both of these games, putting them at an easy two game deficit.
 And that isn’t even considering the other two games that the Outlaws will have to play to make any sort of progress in the Countdown Cup.
 The Houston Outlaws are all too familiar with the Atlanta Reign, who beat them 3-1 in the June Joust qualifiers.
 And they’re only partially familiar with the new and unimproved Florida Mayhem, whose unpredictable main tank took the team to five maps against the Dallas Fuel.